gregsyoung/signalK-zigbee-sensors/zigbee signalk readme.md

 ![image](https://github.com/gregsyoung/signalK-zigbee-sensors/blob/main/zigbee2mqtt%20settings%20devices.JPG)

 Configure the MQTT "base topic" & the MQTT server details.
-The sensor will now be sending data to the MQTT server, however it cannot be read/parsed direct to SignalK.
-This is done with a simple NodeRed flow.
+The sensor will now be sending data to the MQTT server, however it cannot be read directly by SignalK.
+This is done via a simple NodeRed flow.

 ## NodeRed flow
 The MQTT message has a number of data components embedded and needs to be parsed into signalK path/s.